hack-different/apple-knowledge/README.md

 [Linking your Discord and GitHub](https://hackdiffe.rent/LINKING)

-We want this collection to be around for new jailbreakers and hobbiests for years to come, so we must say: this collection accepts (with gratitude) pull-requests that improve it, but under no circumstances will a PR based on `AppleInternal`, or any other copyrighted works protected by the [DMCA](https://en.wikipedia.org/wiki/Digital_Millennium_Copyright_Act) be accepted.
+We want this collection to be around for new jailbreakers and hobbyists for years to come, so we must say: this collection accepts (with gratitude) pull-requests that improve it, but under no circumstances will a PR based on `AppleInternal`, or any other copyrighted works protected by the [DMCA](https://en.wikipedia.org/wiki/Digital_Millennium_Copyright_Act) be accepted.
 If